-17I am less confident in the partisan voter index (PVI) data base which I only accessed through Dave's Redistricting App (Bradlee 2010), unlike the other data bases that I acquired from the Pennsylvania Department of State.
+19 I am less confident in the PVI data base which I only accessed through Dave's redistricting app (Bradlee, 2010), unlike the other data bases that I acquired from PA department of state.
 It is surprising that it uniformly gives a smaller number of seats than the 2016 presidential election when it is based upon the average of the 2012 and 2016 presidential elections.